adammurdoch/docmatic/README.md

 Known Issues
 ============
 * Exception rendering a markdown document that does not start with a header.
-* Fonts are not correct for inline elements in headers in PDFs.
+* Paragraph fonts are used for inline elements in headers in PDFs.